 If a client receives both the BCMCS Controller Domain Name List and IPv6 Address options, it SHOULD use the Domain Name List option.
-In this case, the client MAY use the BCMCS Controller IPv6 Address option only if the servers in the BCMCS Controller Domain Name List can not be resolved or reached.
+In this case, the client SHOULD NOT use the BCMCS Controller IPv6 Address option unless the servers in the BCMCS Controller Domain Name List can not be resolved or reached.